Two-photon absorption in silicon using real density matrix approach: Conclusion

 \section{Conclusion}

-We employed the RDMA approach to elucidate two-photon absorption (2PA) in indirect gap semiconductors, employing silicon as the representative material.
-Our methodology, in contrast to existing models for 2PA in semiconductors, uniquely incorporates a detailed description of DTA (direct two-photon absorption) and NTA (non-direct two-photon absorption) through the production of excitons, a physical insight often overlooked in prior analyses.
+We have employed the RDMA approach to elucidate two-photon absorption (2PA) in indirect gap semiconductors, using silicon as the representative material.
+Our methodology, in contrast to existing models for 2PA in semiconductors, uniquely incorporates a detailed description of DTA (degenerate two-photon absorption) and NTA (non-degenerate two-photon absorption) through the production of excitons, a physical insight often overlooked in prior analyses.
 The approach allows the computation of the non-degenerate two-photon absorption coefficient, capturing the influence of both bound and free excitonic states within the material.
 In addition, the RDMA enables the inclusion of the effects of phonon-assisted transitions and material anisotropy.
 According to our model, the two-photon absorption process in silicon intensifies as the energy of individual incident photons, while below the gap, approaches the single bound excitonic state.
-This prediction aligns with recently obtained experimental NTA absorption data, casting new light on the interpretation of published DTA data in bulk silicon.
-Above the gap, the 2PA process primarily occurs through the continuum of free states, providing a satisfactory description of the DTA data across a wide photon energy range ($\hbar\omega/E_g=0.5-1.3$).
+This prediction aligns with recently obtained experimental NTA absorption data, shedding new light on the interpretation of published DTA data in bulk silicon.
+Above the gap, the 2PA process primarily occurs through the continuum of free states, providing a satisfactory description of the DTA data across a wide range of photon energies ($\hbar\omega/E_g=0.5-1.3$).
 Last, but not least, the analysis outlined using the RDMA can be generalized and readily applied to other indirect gap materials by adjusting the necessary material values.
 Furthermore, the model can be adapted to describe direct transitions by excluding the involvement of phonon modes to complete the transition.